BloodLetters/Roblox-Console/README.md

 2. Build with spec file:
     ```
-    pyinstaller RobloxConsole.spec
+    pyinstaller Build.spec
     ```

-3. The .exe file will be available at `dist\RobloxConsole.exe`
+3. The .exe file will be available at `dist\Console.exe`

 ## How to Run the .exe File

-1. Double-click `RobloxConsole.exe` or run from command prompt
+1. Double-click `Console.exe` or run from command prompt
 2. Terminal will open showing server status
 3. Server will run on `https://localhost:7243` (default)
 4. Press `Ctrl+C` to stop the server